CCTV code of practice

 • taking appropriate action to deal with incidents detected, in accordance with the procedures laid down by the policy and record such information as required in the appropriate log

 • proficient in the control of cameras and operation of all equipment forming part of the system.
 They should acquire a good knowledge of the area by the cameras and ensure that information recorded or obtained by the system is accurate, adequate, relevant and does not exceed that necessary to fulfil the purpose of the system.
-The system is managed by the Interim Head of Interim Head of Community Protection, Licensing and Parking.
+The system is managed by the Head of Community Protection and Licensing, Sasha Taylor.

 1. Primary System Control